-12. From the above, it is seen that in para 14 of the order above, we have already directed the Chairman/Board of Governors, KVS, New Delhi, to take appropriate action/modification in the guidelines in the matter of 'tenure stay' so as to avoid any further litigations / problems being faced by the teachers.
-Having regard to the aforesaid observation, we hold that the applicant in the instant case is similarly situated as that of the applicant in OA No. 426/05 and he is entitled to the reliefs as prayed for.
-Accordingly, we set aside and quash the impugned orders A/1 dated 30.5.2005 and A/2 dated 6.6.2005 to the extent it relates to the transfer and relieve of the applicant.
+13. From the above, it is seen that in para 14 of the order above, we have already directed the Chairman/Board of Governors, KVS, New Delhi, to take appropriate action/modification in the guidelines in the matter of 'tenure stay' so as to avoid any further litigations / problems being faced by the teachers.
+Having regard to the aforesaid observation, we hold that the applicant in the instant case is similarly situated as that of the applicant in OA No. 426/05 and she is entitled to the reliefs as prayed for.
+Accordingly, we set aside and quash the impugned order A/4 dated 30.5.2005 to the extent it relates to the transfer of the applicant.

-13. In so far as the transfer of 5th respondent is concerned, since we have granted the reliefs to the applicant, the respondents are directed to take appropriate action in adjusting/modifying 5th respondent's transfer suitably keeping in mind the directions given in OA No. 426/2005 (supra), and pass a fresh order, if need be.
+14. In so far as the 5th respondent is concerned, we find from the records that the notice issued to her was returned unserved, therefore, she did not contest her case effectively by way of filing any reply or engaging a counsel on her behalf.
+In these circumstances, the respondents are directed to take appropriate action in the case of 5th respondent's transfer keeping in mind the directions given in OA No. 426/2005 (supra), and pass a fresh order, if need be.

-14. The O.A. is allowed as indicated above leaving the parties to bear their own costs.
+15. The O.A. is allowed as indicated above leaving the parties to bear their own costs.

-(Dated, the 8th August, 2005)
+(Dated, the 5th August, 2005)